petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

   is was saved.
   When you make a change you should have to describe that change, and that record should exist in the log forever.
-  When all files are in a true version controlled repository, it's like using "track changes" for an entire folder, and it doesn't require any discipline to avoid corrupting the history, e.g., by changing a version after it has had its
+  When all files are in a true version-controlled repository, it's like using "track changes" for an entire folder, and it doesn't require any discipline to avoid corrupting the history, e.g., by changing a version after it has had its